brianhe12/Facebook-Scroll/README.md

 # Facebook-Time-Traveling
-Script to scroll up to past messages on Facebook messenger
+Script to scroll up to view past messages on Facebook messenger